About the Clery Act

 Campus Statistics include academic and office areas, all student / staff lounge areas on campus and other associated satellite locations utilized by Ivy Tech.

 Non-campus statistics consist of off-campus buildings and property owned or controlled by Ivy Tech Community College.

 Public property statistics consist of streets, sidewalks, and parking facilities contiguous to, but not within, the campus.
 These statistics are provided voluntarily by surrounding agencies.

-Homicide: Murder / Non-negligent Manslaughter: The willful killing of one human being by another.
+- Murder and Non-negligent Manslaughter is defined as the willful (non-negligent) killing of one human being by another.

 Robbery: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

 Aggravated Assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.

 Burglary: The unlawful entry of a structure to commit a felony or a theft.